© 2014-2024 Offshore Radio Museum

 Above: Galaxy in Hamburg 1968

-Far left: Galaxy shortly after arriving in Keil, 1978
+Far left: Galaxy shortly after arriving in Kiel, 1978

-Left: Galaxy beginning to sink in Keil, 1979
+Left: Galaxy beginning to sink in Kiel, 1979

 Galaxy being raised Galaxy being raised Galaxy being raised Galaxy being scrapped